 EVERYTHING BLACK GIRL MAGIC.
 I still can’t believe she’s gone.
 She is the first time I saw myself, and who I wanted to be; just happy and fun.
 There will never be another Ms. Houston.

 Well, there you have it.
 Those are all the songs that define Black Girl Magic for me.
-I hope you enjoyed hearing and watching these amazing women.
+I hope you enjoyed hearing from and watching these amazing women.